restricted/MainSMSBundle/README.md

 ## Prerequisites

-This version of the bundle requires Symfony 2.1+
+This version of the bundle requires Symfony 2.1+ and Doctrine ORM 2.2+

 ## Installation